 molecules; not so reactive so as to allow metabolic reactions to run uncontrolled?
 Isn’t it fortunate that the atmosphere is 21% oxygen and that oxygen dissolves in water?
 This way respiration can take place in large beings possessing a circulatory system which allows existence on land or in water.
 Isn’t it fortunate that trees are composed almost entirely of sugar molecules and these are assembled by molecular bonds that only a very few organisms have the ability to degrade to

-oxygen, carbon, hydrogen elements so that the cells, tissues, organs and organ systems of the body can regulate nervous transmission, create memory, move muscles, digest food, regulate metabolism, promote healing, communicate cellular activity to the nucleus of the cell and allow glands and cells from the brain, or gonads, or kidneys or the pancreas, gall bladder, liver, lungs, heart and gut to coordinate animal life activities – and this without conscious thought?
+oxygen, carbon, hydrogen elements so that the cells, tissues, organs and organ systems of the body can regulate nervous transmission, create memory, move muscles, digest food, regulate metabolism, promote healing, communicate cellular activity to the nucleus of the cell and allow glands and cells from the brain, or gonads, or kidneys or the pancreas, gallbladder, liver, lungs, heart and gut to coordinate animal life activities – and this without conscious thought?

 Evolution has no means or laws or principles that we can use to discern these facts.
 Do these wonders of the universe just happen to be available to allow biology to exist?
 Is it apparent design or is there deliberation in the existence of the universe?
 Do, as Denton says, the laws of biology reveal purpose in the cosmos?
 Is there any room for randamonium?
 In light of what we

 understand of our existence we were not only a purposely designed creation but the pinnacle of that creation.
-The ancient pagan ignorance that attributed life to fortunate, freakish accidents of nature must be over ruled by reason.
+The ancient pagan ignorance that attributed life to fortunate, freakish accidents of nature must be overruled by reason.
 Science says that there is a designer.
 Only scientists deny this fact

 Now it’s time to seek out the author of life.
-This is another direction other than science though some hard sciences point to the credibility of revealed knowledge.
+This is another direction other than science, although some hard sciences point to the credibility of revealed knowledge.
 Discerning which “revelation” holds credibility is the study of theology.
-It is a necessary business for those who desire to know truth though it is an exhausting effort and often leads to questionable results.
+It is a necessary business for those who desire to know the truth though it is an exhausting effort and often leads to questionable results.
 Ultimately the facts of design and the sufficiency of revelation can lead one to that point of understanding where both science and theology make sense.